How To Capture A Man’s Heart

 In short: Avoid These Sexual Myths – They Can Mess Up Your Sex Life!

 One of the reasons why people find that they are having less sex than they would like, in a long term committed relationship, is that they hold some faulty sexual beliefs.
+These “sexual myths” are simply faulty beliefs that can gradually erode your sexual self-confidence, weaken your sexual pleasure, and reduce how often you have sex.

 Some of these sexual myths are listed below, in no particular order.
 If you find that any of these match your own beliefs then we encourage you to examine them carefully to check out how true they actually are for you in your relationship.
+In most cases you will find, with a little thought, that these faulty sexual beliefs are holding you back from achieving your full sexual potential.

 Faulty Belief 1